pranavgade20/jLHS/README.md

 - HTTP 1.1 support
 - Supports SSL(https)
-- Limited support for parameter&headers parsing in GET requests, to be extended to POST soon.
+- support for GET and POST requests.
+Others like PUT, DELETE, etc have limited support.
-- Supports custom handlers to allow you to write implementations according to your needs.
-- Will soon support file upload via POST requests.

 ## Example